Community detection in temporal multilayer networks, with an application to correlation networks: Interpretation of community structure in correlation networks with different null networks

 where $||c(\p{S})||_2 = ||\text{Tr}(\p{S^{T}}\p{1}_{N}\p{S})||_2$ is the 2-norm of the vector of set sizes in $\p{S}$ (i.e., $c(\p{S})$ is the vector whose $k^{\text{th}}$ entry is $\sum_{i=1}^{N}S_{ik}$).
 It follows that modularity maximization with a U null network is equivalent to a block-diagonalization of the adjacency matrix $\p{A}$ (the first term in \eqref{EQ4.10}) with a penalty on the size of communities (the second term).
 As one increases the resolution parameter, one favors smaller sets of nodes with stronger internal connectivity.
 Note that one could also apply equation \eqref{EQ4.10} on adjusted adjacency matrices $\p{A}^{\prime} = \p{A} - \p{\tilde{A}}$.
 For example, one can let $\p{\tilde{A}}$ be a matrix that controls for random fluctuations in a correlation matrix $\p{A}$ (e.g., the ``random component'' $\p{C}^{r}$ in \cite{MacMahon2013}).

 For a general null network, equation \eqref{EQ4.10} takes the form

 where $\p{P}$ is the adjacency matrix of the null network.
 That is, modularity maximization finds block-diagonal structure in $\p{A}$ (first term) that is not in $\gamma\p{P}$ (second term).
 It is common to avoid using the U null network in applications because ``it is not a good representation of most real-world networks'' \cite{Newman2006}.
-The extent to which one wants a null network to be a good representation of an observed network depends on the features in an application for which one wants to control.
+The extent to which one wants a null network to be a good representation of an observed network depends on the features that one wants to take as given.
 We argue that whether an NG null network is more appropriate than a U null network for a given situation depends at least in part on one's interpretation of node strength for that application.
 As we discussed in Section \ref{Subsection2.4}, the strength of a node in correlation matrices is given by the covariance between its standardized time series and the mean time series.
 When using the NG null network, it thus follows that pairwise differences $B_{ij} - B_{i^{'}j^{'}}$ in the modularity quality function depend on $\text{corr}(\hat{z}_i,\hat{z}_j), \text{corr}(\hat{z}_{i^{'}},\hat{z}_{j^{'}})$, and $\text{corr}(\hat{z}_k,\hat{z}_\text{tot})$, where $k \in \{i,j,i^{'},j^{'}\}$, the quantity $\hat{z}_i$ is the standardized time series of asset $i$ defined in subsection \ref{ng-sub}, and $\hat{z}_\text{tot} = \sum_{i=1}^{N}\hat{z}_i$.
 When using the U null network, pairwise differences in the modularity quality function depend only on the observed edge weights $\text{corr}(\hat{z}_i,\hat{z}_j)$ and $\text{corr}(\hat{z}_{i^{'}},\hat{z}_{j^{'}})$.
-In contrast, the term $\text{corr}(\hat{z}_k,\hat{z}_\text{tot})$ introduces a dependence between the communities that one finds with the NG null network and the extent to which nodes in those communities are representative [as measured by $\text{corr}(\hat{z}_k,\hat{z}_\text{tot})$] of the mean time series for the sample.
+The term $\text{corr}(\hat{z}_k,\hat{z}_\text{tot})$ introduces a dependence between the communities that one finds using the NG null network and the extent to which nodes in those communities are representative of the mean time series for the sample [as measured by $\text{corr}(\hat{z}_k,\hat{z}_\text{tot})$].
 In situations in which one may wish to vary one's node sample (e.g., by changing the size of asset classes), one needs to bear such dependencies in mind when interpreting the communities that one obtains.